Streams - Continuing Professional Development or Academic Award

 Peoples-uni is open to anyone who is interested in learning more about public health.
 There are two different ways of learning from Peoples-uni, and we have identified two streams:

-- Academic Awards (Masters level) You can enrol in the modules in April and September.
+- Academic Awards (Masters level) You can enrol in the modules in March and September.
 These modules are 15 weeks long and have 5 topics.
 In these modules you will learn how to reflect critically on the course materials.
 This is assessed through discussion forums and essay writing.
 There will be a discussion forum for each topic and you can talk to other students about the learning materials and how these apply to your own country.
 You will need to write an essay for the final assessment.
 (Note: this is slightly different for the Biostatistics module).
 If you pass the assignment and participated in the discussions, you will get an academic transcript in the form of a certificate at the end of the module.
-If you complete 3 modules you will receive a Certificate in Public Health, and if you complete 6 modules you will receive a Diploma in Public Health and may be eligible to upgrade to a Masters in Public Health through enrolling in the Dissertation.
-It is also possible to enrol with Manchester Metropolitan University to receive the Master of Public Health through them - there is an extra charge for this.
-Deatils of the academic arrangements for this can be seen at Academic Credit Arrangements under the 'Students' tab on this web site.
+If you complete 4 modules you will receive a Certificate in Public Health, and if you complete 8 modules you will receive a Diploma in Public Health and may be eligible to upgrade to a Masters in Public Health through enrolling in the Dissertation.
+It may also be possible to enrol with a University partner to receive the Master of Public Health through them - there is an extra charge for this (negotiations are underway to try to identify a new University partner).
+Details of the academic arrangements for this can be seen under Credits and awards, and Academic credit arrangements.

 Which is the right course for me?
 This guide will help you chose the method that is right for you.
 Answer the questions below which look at the style of learning best suited to you.